What are Blue Mosque opening hours?

 Yes, the Blue Mosque in Istanbul is open to worshippers and visitors throughout the year.

-When is Blue Mosque closed?
+About Blue Mosque